Learn how to grow Spanish moss, growing Spanish moss demands care and a few requirements that need to be fulfilled.

 During summer or if you’re growing it in tropics, must remember that you never place it in proximity to a hot window or wall otherwise the heat will transfer and might be detrimental for Spanish moss.

 Avoid using chlorinated water, use purified, distilled or rainwater.
-Keep the Spanish moss moist all the time.
+Keep the Spanish moss moist all the time in a hot and dry climate.
 Otherwise, it will become dormant.
-Spray it with water regularly but only when it seems dry.
+Give a good soaking to Spanish moss by pouring water over the leaves when they become dry.
+In humid and rainy conditions, spray it with water regularly but only when it seems dry.
 Frequent watering when it is already moist can be detrimental.

 Spanish Moss Care